dereuromark/cakephp-ajax/docs/Component/Ajax.md

 ## Configs

 - 'autoDetect' => true // Detect AJAX automatically, regardless of the extension
 - 'resolveRedirect' => true // Send redirects to the view, without actually redirecting
-- 'flashKey' => 'Message.flash' // Use "FlashMessage" for Tools plugin Flash component, set to false to disable
+- 'flashKey' => 'Message.flash' // Set to false to disable